Denpasar, capital of Bali |

 World’s top entrepreneur | Elon Musk

 And in the process, has built several -- not one or two, but several -- globe-spanning, world-beating companies.
-Surely the entrepreneur or the last century.
+Surely the entrepreneur of the last century.
+Or last millennium.

 Canberrans out of step on the VOICE and NUCLEAR: should they be proud or ashamed?